FROM RENTER TO BUYER

 LOWERING YOUR INTEREST RATE

 Typically a “discount point” cost 1% of the loan and will yield the borrower savings.
-NOTE: the lender should indicate how long it will take you to “pay off” this up front cost with long term savings.
+The lender should indicate how long it will take you to “pay off” this up front cost with long term savings.
 Ask so you can make an informed decision with regard to buying down your interest rate.

 What many buyers don’t know is that a one time tax saving is applied to your investment of buying down a “point(s)”.
 Assuming again that you are in a 25% tax bracket and spend $2500 on Discount Point(s), your total savings would be $625 ($2500 X 0.25% = $625).

 If you are planning to live in your home for at least 7 years, give discount points a serious thought.
 They will save you money in the long run.
 For more information on how to finance your home purchase, read this short blog.

 MORTGAGE INSURANCE PREMIUM DEDUCTION